Alright, as with most dissertations this one is holding nothing back. WARNING: Critical Thinking is strongly advised!

 Then we got into Cain and Abel.
 Abel killed a bunch of innocent animals just to say, “Hey God, you’re awesome and I love you.”
 And God, rather than being appropriately horrified by this psychopathic display of affection, fucking liked it.
 And proceeded to punish Cain for “only” giving him some vegetables instead of murdering something.
 That planted the seed that would lead me to go vegetarian a few years later.
 Big ole’ strike three there.“

 – 2016 Author Unknown

 …So first off these poor souls have not only turned to Atheism in adulthood, as if believing The World is aimlessly rushing nowhere somehow frees them from the bondage of a God that wants them to do good.
-But second, they were taught the oldest stories in humanity either at the wrong age/time or conveyed through the wrong context/speaker.
-In the latter paragraph he undermines and misses the point of Cain and Abel’s story wherein Cain couldn’t be bothered with putting in as much effort as did his brother Abel for a sacrifice to a being he couldn’t even see or touch.
+But second, they learn the oldest stories in humanity either at the wrong age/time or conveyed through the wrong context/speaker.
+In the latter paragraph he undermines and misses the point of Cain and Abel’s story.
+Wherein Cain did not bother with putting in as much effort as did his brother Abel for a sacrifice to a being he couldn’t even see or touch.
 If he had only continued reading, he would’ve learnt later on that Cain kills his brother Abel.
 After he falls prey to the same sort of cynical thinking that’s made these poor souls turn so far from the idea of a God.

 “Humans are spiritual beings, trapped in physical forms”

 The only thing a philosopher is sure of in this world is that he knows nothing, relative to how much there is to know.